Future development of Mecca aims to fit heritage

 "For sure (the expansion) will be good for pilgrims because usually there are huge numbers of pilgrims, especially during prayer times," Ahdab Seif, an Egyptian pilgrim, said outside the Grand Mosque.

 Long-term projects around the mosque will include hotels, malls and cafes.
-Developments in the suburbs include housing estates and a park for residents who have been made to relocate from the city center.
+Developments in the suburbs include housing estates and a park for residents who have been made to relocate from the city centre.

 "Mecca is known to be an old city ... it has some old haphazard buildings located near the Grand Mosque and this project will reshape the face of Mecca and raise the capacity and services of the city," Bar said.